Mrs. A. V. N. College: Administration

 Ms. Indrani Jagga Row, vice-chairperson, was appointed as correspondent of the college on 1 December 1993.
 She made a holy beginning of her activities with the consecration of Lord Shiva in the temple constructed by Shri A. V. N. Jagga Row within the college premises.
 In 2014, Indrani Jaggarow's son, Sri A.V.
 Adeep Bhanoji Row, was appointed as correspondent and Indrani Jaggarow took the role of vice chairperson again.
 The Visakhapatnam district magistrate holds the authority of chairperson according to the will of the founder Sri A. V. Narasinga Row.

 Academics

 In 1960, the institution celebrated its centenary.
 In the beginning, the college had very few subject combinations at the Intermediate level, but now the college has many combinations of subjects both at Intermediate and Degree levels.
 In B.Sc., restructured courses were introduced like Bio-Chemistry, Fisheries, Electronics, Computer Science and Statistics.
 Every year, the college produces students achieving top ranks in IIT, EAMCET, EDCET, AUCET, LAWCET, Civil Services and university examinations.

 Currently the courses offered by the institution are Primary and Secondary Schooling, Intermediate(formerly PUC), UG Courses (B.Sc., B.Com.), P.G.
 Course (M.Com.), Diploma in Engineering (Polytechnic), Diploma in Elementary Education (D.El.Ed.).
 The diploma courses were introduced in 2012.

-The college was awarded NAAC Ä-grade by the peer review team in 2018.
+The college was awarded NAAC B++ grade by the peer review team in 2023.